 In an effort to curb the cold weather/lockdown blues, my husband and I decided to start celebrating winter solstice this year!
-Since we are still in an era of social distancing, it will be an intimate dinner party for two, it can easily be multiplied to host a group.
+Since we are still in an era of social distancing, it was an intimate dinner party for two, it can easily be multiplied to host a group.
 Below are all the details.
 You can copy them to a tee or use them as an inspirational diving board for your own seasonal soiree.
-See more on December holidays around the world here.
+See more opportunities to celebrate here in December Holidays Around the World.

 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.

 What is winter solstice?

 Winter solstice is the shortest day of the year with regards to daylight hours.
 It’s the day that one of the earth’s poles reaches its maximum tilt away from the sun.
-There are two winter solstices every year, one each in the northern and southern hemisphere.
+There are two winter solstices every year, one each in the northern and southern hemispheres.

 In the northern hemisphere, it’s usually around December 21-22 varying slightly each year and in the southern hemisphere, it falls around June 20-21.
 Technically, a solstice happens at the exact same moment for everyone but the time/date is based on the local time zone.
-Also note that at the same time the northern hemisphere is experiencing the winter solstice, the southern hemisphere is transitioning through its summer solstice, and vice versa.
+Also, note that at the same time the northern hemisphere is experiencing the winter solstice, the southern hemisphere is transitioning through its summer solstice, and vice versa.